Amourspirit/python-ooouno-ex/ex/auto/calc/odev_pivot_table/README.md

 Example create a new sheet containing pivot table in the document.

 Two different examples are included.
-Start including parameter `-p 1` for the first example and `-p 2` for the second example.
+Include parameter `-p 1` for the first example and `-p 2` for the second example.

 This demo uses This demo uses [OOO Development Tools] (ODEV).